 - Being a leading company that people admire; and

 - The reputation of its leaders.

-Our survey points to additional organizational traits and behaviors that promote a sense of positivity among Millennials.
+Our survey points to additional organisational traits and behaviours that promote a sense of positivity among Millennials.
 They are more likely to report high levels of satisfaction where there is a creative, inclusive working culture (76 percent) rather than a more authoritarian, rules-based approach (49 percent).
-More specifically, in organizations with high levels of employee satisfaction, Millennials have a much greater tendency to report:
+More specifically, in organisations with high levels of employee satisfaction, Millennials have a much greater tendency to report:

 - Open and free-flowing communication (47 percent versus 26 percent where employee satisfaction is low);